 Klarity can connect you with a medical provider who can diagnose and prescribe non-addictive anxiety medication online.
-Our unique telehealth service is fast, affordable, and convenient.
-If you take our 2-minute self-evaluation, you can connect with a provider on Klarity within 48 hours!
+Our unique telehealth service is fast and convenient.
+Take a quick self-evaluation to connect with a provider on Klarity within 48 hours!

 “Buspirone.”
 MedlinePlus. https://medlineplus.gov/druginfo/meds/a688005.html

 “Gabapentin.”
 MedlinePlus. https://medlineplus.gov/druginfo/meds/a694007.html